Empowering Change

 Sheila Jacobo-Ahmed, Assistant Principal, Unidos Academy, Lawrence High School

-Jennifer Lambertz, Instructional Facilitator, Mary Lyon K-8, Brighton
+Jennifer Lambertz, Director of Teaching and Learning, Mary Lyon Pilot School, Brighton

 Paige Lemieux, Development Coordinator, Alumni Affairs & Development, Harvard University